The Roads Scholar program formally recognizes Iowa's transportation workers and their commitment to continuing education.

 Master Roads Scholar

-120 credit hours, with the four Public Employees Leadership Institute courses noted with MRS
+120 credit hours, with the four core courses (see below) and Public Employees Leadership Institute courses noted with MRS

 Elite Roads Scholar

-175 credit hours, with completion of all the Public Employees Leadership Institute courses
+175 credit hours, with the four core courses (see below) and completion of all the Public Employees Leadership Institute courses

 Almost all LTAP-sponsored workshops offer credits that can be applied toward the Roads Scholar program.
 A list of regularly offered LTAP workshops is available at the LTAP workshops page.
 The number of applicable credit hours for each course will be indicated when a workshop is advertised.